erikhm91/alfa/README.md

 Link to demo: http://mester.netlify.com

-A proof of concept-application for teaching children the Norwegian alphabet, combining sounds with tracing the letters digitally, preferrably using pen or finger on tablet.
+A proof of concept-application for teaching children the Norwegian alphabet, combining sound with tracing letters, preferrably using pen or finger on tablet.
 Created for fun for a teacher friend who spends a lot of time and natural resources working the printer :)

 How to use: